 - 2 x dust absorbers

 - A manual

 - A greetings card from Paperlike

 I was a bit surprised that there were two iPad screen protectors, I guess I should read full description before I make the order next time, but a positive surprise, I guess they add extra matte screen protector in case your first attempt installing it fails or you can just change the screen protector when it’s time.
 The lifespan isn’t probably that long and occasionally you will need a new one.

-use.paperlike.com it’s a video material provided by Paperlike, I followed it step by step and it made the process smooth and easy.
+use.paperlike.com it’s an instructional video provided by Paperlike, I followed it step by step and it made the process smooth and easy.